Software Architect: Hyunsuk Frank Roh, MD

 (3) Hemodynamics index

-The initiative to harness the potential of PAH hemodynamic modeling and simulation as a cornerstone in the development of neonatal CHD surgery simulations aims not only to refine the understanding and management of PAH within the context of CHD but also to pioneer a path towards the simulation-based planning and execution of surgical interventions.
-The goal is to create a highly accurate, risk-free environment where surgical strategies can be tested and refined, ensuring the highest level of safety and efficacy in neonatal CHD treatments.
-Through the integration of these computational techniques, the field of hemodynamics is set to significantly advance, highlighting the critical role of modeling and simulation in transforming cardiovascular medicine and patient care.
+The ongoing initiative to harness hemodynamic modeling and simulation in the development of neonatal CHD surgery simulations exemplifies the shift towards simulation-based planning and execution of surgical interventions.
+This approach not only refines the understanding and management of PAH within the context of CHD but also pioneers new methodologies for surgical planning.
+By creating highly accurate, virtual models where surgical strategies can be tested and refined, simulations ensure the highest level of safety and efficacy in neonatal CHD treatments.

 (4) Medical Statistics & (5) Machine Learning index